Trajectory Optimization Under Stochastic Dynamics Leveraging Maximum Mean Discrepancy: Validation and Benchmarking

+The results in Tables \ref{tab:synthetic_static}-\ref{tab:synthetic_dynamic} for different $N$ show that while $r_{MMD}^{emp}$, $r_{MMD-D}^{emp}$, and $r_{CVaR}^{emp}$ are all zero, actual collision rates vary significantly.
+Trajectories optimized using $r_{MMD}^{emp}$ or $r_{MMD-D}^{emp}$ consistently outperform those from $r_{CVaR}^{emp}$ across all $N$.
+For instance, in Table \ref{tab:synthetic_static} (static obstacles, high-beta noise, $N=6$), $r_{MMD}^{emp}$ results in a worst-case collision rate that is twice as low as $r_{CVaR}^{emp}$, while $r_{MMD-D}^{emp}$ provides a smaller improvement.
+A similar trend appears in Table \ref{tab:synthetic_dynamic} for dynamic obstacles—under low-beta noise and $N=6$, MMD-based approaches achieve a median collision rate two to three times lower than the CVaR baseline.

-The results are summarized in Fig.\ref{fig:box_plots_static},\ref{fig:box_plots_dynamic} for different $N$.
-As can be seen that although both $r_{MMD}^{emp}$ and $r_{CVaR}^{emp}$ are zero, the real collision-rates are very different.
-Our $r_{MMD}^{emp}$ results in lower collision-rate than $r_{CVaR}^{emp}$.
-For example, for low Gaussian noise and $N=4$, $r_{MMD}^{emp}$ trajectories provide almost two-times lower collision-rate than $r_{CVaR}^{emp}$ trajectories.
-Moreover, the collision-rate along $r_{MMD}^{emp}$ optimal trajectories shrink faster than they do along $r_{CVaR}^{emp}$ optimal trajectories.
-This result showcases the effectiveness of finite-sample estimate of our risk cost based on MMD vis-a-vis CVaR.
+The above result showcases the effectiveness of finite-sample estimate of our risk cost based on MMD vis-a-vis CVaR.
 This superior performance of $r_{MMD}^{emp}$ can be attributed to the fact the RKHS embedding is particularly effective in capturing the true distribution of arbitrary function of random variables with only a handful of samples (see Fig.1 in \cite{simon2016consistent}).
 Our optimal \textit{reduced-set} method \eqref{bi_level_red_outer}-\eqref{bi_level_inner_red_cost} further supercharges the capability of the RKHS embedding.